 Kyle Wilkinson designs trophies for the European Commission

 Right from the off, i knew we needed to make the trophy from fabric.
-I wanted to avoid the traditional plastics or metals typically found in trophies, as it didn’t really fit the message of sustainability, or fashion for that matter.
+It clearly wasn’t right to use traditional materials such as plastic or metals as it didn’t really fit the message of sustainability, or fashion for that matter.

 I thought we were laughing.
 We’ve got a great idea, we know what we’re doing time to get cracking.